AtharvaSawai/ott_platform/README.md

-# ott_platform
+# RETAIL_Corporation
-using query language to get the actionable insights on increasing the reach of ott platform
+Using SQL query language to get actionable insights on increasing the reach of superstore platform.

+For the Dataset you can reach out to me on my Mail: sawai.atharva@gmail.com